8 Steps to Stop Coming Over the Top in Your Golf Swing (Complete Guide with Drills)

-If you don’t have time to go through the over the top swing fix right now, here are the key points to take away.
+If you don’t have time to go through the full over-the-top swing fix right now, here are the key points to remember:

-• Reduce your grip pressure and shorten the backswing as the first two initial steps to combat swinging over the top.
+- Reduce your grip pressure and shorten your backswing as the first two steps to combat swinging over the top.

-• The HackMotion sensor can help you measure how much wrist extension you have at the top of the swing and whether it is adding to your over the top motion.
+- Wearing your HackMotion as you practice is like having a coach with you at the range telling you how much wrist extension you have at the top of the swing and whether it is adding to your over the top motion.

 The cause of the over the top swing is improper wrist position and or poor body rotation.

-However, certain adjustments you make to your setup can help you straighten this out and start attacking the ball from the correct angle.
-Start with your grip strength.
+However, certain adjustments to your setup can help you straighten this out and start attacking the ball from the correct angle.
+Start with your grip strength and then work your way through the list.

-Most amateur golfers think they are controlling the clubface when they grip the club tighter.
+Most amateur golfers think they control the clubface when they grip the club tighter.
 This isn’t the case.

 Reducing grip pressure can lower the tension in the arms and shoulders and help to increase energy and speed in the swing.
 Less grip pressure gives you more control of the clubface and your overall swing.

-Start by gripping the club as loosely as you can and then add grip pressure slightly until you find the perfect amount for your swing.
+Start by gripping the club as loosely as possible, then add grip pressure slightly until you find the perfect amount for your swing.

 2. More Upright Posture